awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 AWS SAM supports special resource types that simplify how to express functions, API operations, mappings, and DynamoDB tables for serverless applications\.
 AWS SAM also supports certain other features for these services, such as environment variables\.
 The AWS CloudFormation description of these resources conforms to the [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model)\.
 To deploy your application, specify the resources that you need as part of your application\.
 You specify these along with their associated permissions policies in an AWS CloudFormation template file \(written in either JSON or YAML\)\.
 You then package your deployment artifacts, and deploy the template\.

-## Requesting new AWS Resources for AWS Serverless Application Repository<a name="requesting-new-resources-and-policies"></a>

-The sections below list AWS Resources and Policy Templates currently supported by AWS Serverless Application Repository\.
-If you would like to request new AWS Resources and/or Policy Templates to be added, please contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.
+The sections below list the **AWS Resources** and **Policy Templates** currently supported by AWS Serverless Application Repository\.

 ## Supported AWS Resources in the AWS Serverless Application Repository<a name="supported-resources-for-serverlessrepo"></a>

 Serverless applications that you publish to the AWS Serverless Application Repository can include additional AWS CloudFormation resources\.
-The following is a complete list of supported resources:
+Below is a complete list of supported AWS Resources\.

+If you would like to request an additional AWS Resource to be supported, please contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.
 + `AWS::Serverless::Function`
 + `AWS::Serverless::Api`
 + `AWS::Serverless::SimpleTable`